 In Austria, there are two specific application deadlines according to where you come from.
-Make sure all your documents arrive before these dates, as no extensions are accepted.
+Ensure all your documents arrive before these dates, as no extensions are accepted.

-- If you are from Non-EU/EEA country, the application deadlines are: at the latest by 5 September or 5 February.
+- If you are from Non-EU/EEA country, the application deadlines are: by 5 September or 5 February at the latest.

-- Passport, identity card or proof of citizenship in combination with an official identification with photo
+- Passport, identity card, or proof of citizenship in combination with an official identification with a photo

 - Transcript with grades from the last school year